jawwad-masteeee/production/README.md

 ---

-**Ready to sell fake-order-free COD products?** 🚀
+**Ready to sell fake-order-free COD products with Twilio?** 🚀

-Test the plugin thoroughly in Test Mode, then switch to Production Mode with your API keys for real customers!
+Test the plugin thoroughly in Test Mode, then switch to Production Mode with your Twilio and Razorpay credentials for real customers!